CHALLENGE

 To redesign the National Park Service platform by highlighting essential content, adding incentives for users to explore, and creating a visual identity that would inspire adventures.

-Browse and save parks of interest
+Browse and save parks of your interest

 Discover national parks, ranging from featured to hidden gems, and save the parks that you love to your favorites.